Late Night Mini-Grants

 Late Night mini grants are intended to help provide engaging activities that do not involve alcohol during high-risk times.
 All undergraduate and graduate clubs and organizations, as well as individuals, planning social, recreational or entertainment-based late night programming are eligible to apply.
-Clubs, organizations, and residence halls may be awarded up to $150 per year by completing the mini-grant application form below.
+Clubs, organizations, and residence halls may be awarded up to $250 per year by completing the mini-grant application form above.

 Mini grant activities should meet most or all of the following guidelines: